The women who brought down the Mama Hooch rapists - in their own words

 “These victims have helped raise awareness of this type of predatory behaviour, putting others on notice that this type of offending is serious and will be investigated and prosecuted.”

-Today The New Zealand Herald shares more of what some of the women who brought down the Mama Hooch monsters told the court - in their own words.
+Today the Herald shares more of what some of the women who brought down the Mama Hooch monsters told the court - in their own words.

 ‘You thought you were entitled to my body and my choices’